Financial-Times/engineering-progression/docs/repository.md

 There are some things that need to happen immediately after a release, which unfortunately cannot be automated.
 The release process is as follows:

   1. **Create release:**<br/>Create a release on the GitHub repo, following the rules outlined above
   2. **Wait for CI:**<br/>Wait for the GitHub Actions build to pass, and for all the integrations to deploy.
-If you have the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1V0LIbCQtJsi2iowfJnRTDr4Na4LhNAlJ_UHl9dDQs00/edit) open while deploying, the tabs will seem to have switched order.
+If you have any of the Google spreadsheets open while deploying, the tabs will seem to have switched order.
 Refreshing the page will fix this.
-  3. **Update chart colours:**<br/>Update the chart colours in the newly-deployed [Google spreadsheet](https://docs.google.com/spreadsheets/d/1V0LIbCQtJsi2iowfJnRTDr4Na4LhNAlJ_UHl9dDQs00/edit).
-There are charts on each sheet relating to a competency level.
-The bar chart colours cannot be updated through the API and so this must be done manually after the deploy.
-The series "Bar 1" for each chart must be set to the colour `#3d9199`.
-The series "Bar 2" must not be visible (set bar "Fill opacity" to "0%").

 ### Major Versions